PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/isobaric_quantification.md

 #### Samples

 The samples table contains columns `PlexID`, `QuantBlock`, `ReporterName`, `ReporterAlias`, and `MeasurementName`.
-The plex ID must be the same as the plex ID in the `fractions` table. `ReporterName` is the reporter ion name ("126", "127N", "127C", etc.). `ReporterAlias` is the intermediate between `ReporterName` and `MeasurementName` and is used for defining the reference. `MeasurementName` determines the column names for the final cross-tab, and must be unique and begin with a letter. `MeasurementName` is easily constructed by prepending `PlexID` to the `ReporterName`.
+The plex ID must be the same as the plex ID in the `fractions` table. `ReporterName` is the reporter ion name ("126", "127N", "127C", etc.). `ReporterAlias` is the intermediate between `ReporterName` and `MeasurementName` and is used for defining the reference. `MeasurementName` determines the column names for the final cross-tab, and must be unique and begin with a letter. `MeasurementName` is usually the sample names; however, we do not have that information, so we will instead prepend `PlexID` to the `ReporterName` to create `MeasurementName`.
 Finally, `QuantBlock` can be thought of as a way of defining sub-plex.
 In a typical TMT experiment, `QuantBlock` is always 1.
 In case of 5 pairwise comparisons within TMT10, there will be 5 QuantBlocks (1-5) with a reference for each `QuantBlock`.

 For this experiment, channel 131 will serve as the reference, so we set `MeasurementName` to `NA` when `ReporterName` is `"131"`.
 This will make the reference channel absent from the quantitative cross-tab.
 In cases where reporter ion intensities are not normalized by a reference channel (reference = 1) or they are normalized by the average of select channels, do not set any `MeasurementName` to `NA`.